mrudulagamingi/Angular_Calculator/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.6.

+## Project Details
+This project is built in Angualr 13.2 version.
+It uses Angualr materials and bootstarp to display inputs on GUI.
+Once we run the code, Application is by default navigated to Home page and on top we have a Navigation bar.
+Using the navigation bar we can navigate to calculator and currency convertor.
+Calculator is completely buit on Typescript.
+Currency convertor is built using API's from fixerAPI.
+Dropdowns data is displayed from symbols fixer API and Coverter is using convertor API.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.